RE

 Step 1: Engagement

-The human experience underpinning the key question is explored here within the pupil’s own experience, whether that includes religion or not e.g. a human experience underpinning the question, ‘What is the best way for a Sikh to show commitment to God?’ is ‘commitment’, so lesson 1 aims to help all children resonate with the experience of ‘commitment’ in their own lives.
-If they can relate to this human experience they will be better able to understand the world of religion into which the enquiry takes them.
+The human experience underpinning the key question is explored here within the pupil’s own experience, whether that includes religion or not.
+For example, the human experience underpinning the question ‘What is the best way for a Sikh to show commitment to God?’ is ‘commitment’.
+Lesson 1 therefore aims to help all children resonate with the experience of commitment in their own lives.
+If pupils can relate to this human experience, they will be better able to understand the world of religion into which the enquiry takes them.

 Step 2: Investigation

-The teacher guides the children through the enquiry, pupils gaining subject knowledge carefully selected to assist their thinking about the key question.
-The acquisition of the factual information about the religion /belief system being studied is important, but not as an end in itself.
+The teacher guides the children through the enquiry, with pupils gaining subject knowledge carefully selected to assist their thinking about the key question.
+The acquisition of information about the religion or belief system being studied is important, but not as an end in itself.

 Step 3: Evaluation